sandyspiers/OptiTest.jl/README.md

 df = run(test, solve!)
 ```

-Which will return a data farm with 5 columns (generator, n, ..., obj_val) and 1 row (from the one experiment).
+Which will return a data frame with 5 columns (generator, n, ..., obj_val) and 1 row (from the one experiment).
+(note that if the generic solver routine returns a nested dictionary, this is flattened so that it can be made into a dataframe).

 ### Repeatable Parameters

 The key part of this package is the ability to product over certain parameters to run many tests with different parameters.
 We achieve this by _producting_ over the dictionary.
-By default, this is achieved by suffixing a dictionary key by '!' and making use the element is a vector.
+By default, this is achieved by suffixing a dictionary key by '!' and where the associated element is either a dictionary or vector.
 This is then processed to return a dictionary without the '!', and with one of the elements in the vector.
 For instance: